Sudan

 Economic Impact

-Only a small share of Sudan's exports to the EU market are eligible for EBA preferences.
+Only a small share of Sudan's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification